cloister/accordion-solitaire/README.md

-# accordian-solitaire
+# accordion-solitaire
-A one-page script that plays accordian solitaire for you.
+A one-page script that plays accordion solitaire for you.